mabartos/keycloak-quarkus-extensions/README.md

-  build                     Rebuild the Keycloak distribution with custom extensions. list                      Display all available extensions. start-dev                 Execute the generated Keycloak distribution in development mode.
+  build                     Rebuild the Keycloak distribution with custom extensions. list                      Display all available extensions. start-dev                 Execute the generated Keycloak distribution in development mode. image                     Build extended Keycloak builder image with your custom extensions.
 ```

 **INFO**: Work is still in a progress and code MAY change!